 Drop sets are an effective way to stimulate muscle growth, and there are two situations where they can help you build more muscle:

-And as always, if you want a customizable workout program (and full guide) that builds these principles in, then check out our Outlift Intermediate Bulking Program.
+If you want a customizable workout program (and full guide) that builds in these principles, check out our Outlift Intermediate Bulking Program.
 If you liked this article, you’ll love the full program.